Wattos/streamcontroller-google-meets-plugin/README.md

 All actions extend `GoogleMeetActionBase` and use the mixin pattern for reusable behavior.

 ## Chrome Extension

+The Chrome extension is **automatically downloaded** to `dist/chrome_extension/` during plugin installation.
+You just need to load it as an unpacked extension in Chrome (see Installation section above).

 The Chrome extension provides secure communication between Google Meet and StreamController: